astramieri/azure-data-fundamentals/docs/module_9/power_bi.md

-# Describe Power BI tools and workflow
+# Power BI tools and workflow

 **Microsoft Power BI** is a suite of tools and services that data analysts can use to build interactive data visualizations for business users to consume.